mkazachkova/Computational-Genomics-2016/README.md

 ### Stretch Goals:

+1. Implement code to automatically pull multiple data sets of sequence reads off of a selected website (this would prevent us from having to manually download the data sets and run the algorithm on them)

+2. Gather data sets of sequence reads from multiple Hopkins labs and run our algroithm on them to discover if any/which contaminants are present.
+We could then compile some sort of chart or other visual representation of which contaminants are most common in Hopkins labs and/or which contaminants are most common in each lab.

 ## References to Papers:
 [1] Brad Solomon and Carleton Kingsford.
 Large-scale search of transcriptomic read sets with sequence bloom trees. *bioRxiv*, page 017087, 2015.